neuefische/web-exercises/sessions/recap-project-6/example-implementation-with-comments/README.md

 5. If there's a popup, hit the "Redeploy" button again.

 6. Congratulations, you are done!
 Open the Vercel URL of your project to see that your deployed application has now access to the cloud database.

+## Bonus

+### Comment Section

+- To add a comment section for each place, you'll need to create a database schema or collection to store comments associated with each place.
+Each comment should have a reference to the place it belongs to, such as a place ID.

+- Use the [`lib/db_comments.json` file](lib/db_comments.json) to insert sample data.

+- Replace the value of `placeId` in each comment with one of the place ids in your MongoDB.
+You can open MongoDB Atlas and checkout your places collection to find fitting ids.

+- Write a POST API route to handle comment submissions.
+This route should associate each comment with the appropriate place in your database.

+- Implement a mechanism to retrieve, display and delete comments for each place on the detail page.

+- Consider the case where a place is deleted.
+Ensure associated comments are also removed to avoid orphaned data in your database.

 ## Development